TV4/nrcontext/README.md

 currently does not have support for storing `newrelic.Application` and `newrelic.Transaction` in [context.Context](https://golang.org/pkg/context/#Context).

-This package is an experiment in doing just that.
+> This package is an experiment in doing just that.

+## Background

 Initially based on the article [Using Go’s ‘context’ library for performance monitoring](https://medium.com/@gosamv/using-gos-context-library-for-performance-monitoring-aaf25dacb0fe) by Sam Vilain.